 Miksang is a Tibetan word that translates as ‘Good Eye’.

-‘Good’ in Miksang doesn’t mean good as we usually use the word as in ‘good’ and ‘bad’.
-It means our mind is relaxed and open, free of interpretation.
+- ‘Good’ in Miksang doesn’t mean good as we usually use the word as in ‘good’ and ‘bad’.
+It refers to the unconditional goodness of our world and of ourselves.
+We are able to let this unconditional goodness fully in when our mind is relaxed, open and free of interpretation.
 We connect to the things as they are, inherently good – beyond good and bad.

-We see from the heart, and when a stable mind, clear vision and soft heart come together in one single moment, ‘Good Eye’ manifests.
-Free & Joyful!
+When a stable mind, clear vision and soft heart come together in one single moment, ‘Good Eye’ manifests.

 We find our inner stillness, we tune in to our inner space, from where we can feel these moments of clear seeing and are able to allow these vivid moments of visual perceptions fully in.

 We experience seeing from the heart, and find universal joy through the process of true creative expression.